jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 140 beams were created oriented as described in Elamrani et al. (2013)[@Elamrani2013]: "Fibers of the anterior layer made an angle of 13° (SD 2.6) with the axis of fibula.
 Those of the posterior layer made an angle of 24.2° (SD 2.48) with the axis of fibula."
 The average thickness of the membrane is 0.54 mm.

-Stiffness of anterior tibiofibular ligament is based on Hoefnagels et al. (2007)[@Hoefnagels2007]: 162 +/- 64 N/mm.
+Stiffness of anterior tibiofibular ligament is based on Hoefnagels et al. (2007)[@Hoefnagels2007]: 162 ± 64 N/mm.

 Stiffness in fiber direction is assumed based on Minns and Hunter (1976)[@Minns1976].
-For the 2 mm x 20 mm sample an ultimate stress of  920 ±/- 205 Kgf/cm$^2$  = 0.09022118 GPa is reported at 7.7 %.
+For the 2 mm x 20 mm sample an ultimate stress of  920 ± 205 Kgf/cm$^2$  = 0.09022118 GPa is reported at 7.7 %.

 Assuming linear stiffness up to the ultimate stress, a young modulus of 1.17 GPa can be assumed for a sample with a cross section of 2 x 0.54 = ~1mm$^2$.

 For the ligaments connecting the proximal end, a higher stiffness was assumed.
 It is currently set to 5 GPa.

-### Knee Joint geometry
+### Knee joint geometry
 Attachment points on femur:

 Blumensaat’s line (roof of femoral intercondylar ): based on Iriuchishima et al. (2015)[@Iriuchishima2015].
 Ligaments were attached to the bones based on the anatomic landmarks described in the review of Bedi et al. (2018)[@Bedi2018].
 Furthermore, the OpenKnee model was used as reference.